LGBTQ+ Affirming Counseling

 In supportive therapy, you can speak confidentially with a licensed LGBTQ therapist.
 They are familiar with issues facing people of diverse sexualities and genders.

-Supportive LGBTQ therapy in Kent County, MI can help with:
+Supportive LGBTQ therapy in Michigan can help with:

 - Exploring your gender identity or expression

 - Coming out to others